 3. What was the final outcome and who was positively affected by the task or my efforts?

 As you answer these questions, you will find yourself with a list of accomplishments, value statements, and skills to add to their resume.
-Instead of stating job responsibilities, you can illustrating how effective you are in performing job duties.
+Instead of stating job responsibilities, you can illustrate how effective you are in performing job duties.
 In essence, painting a complete picture of a professional and not just a worker.
 You can use the answer to question 3 above to create the accomplishment-based statement for your resume.

-Ending Thought: Successful professionals do three things for any company they work: make money, save money/time, and create something new.
-Successful job seekers create accomplishment-based resumes and include these three values within their accomplishment statements which could lead to the phone call for an interview and the job of your dreams.
+Ending Thought: Successful professionals do three things: make money, save money/time, and create something new.
+Successful job seekers create accomplishment-based resumes and include these three values within their accomplishment statements.
+Taking this approach could lead to the phone call for an interview and the job of your dreams.

 Want more job search and career tips?
 Join my mailing list: http://bit.ly/msresumehelptips

 Career Talk with Holly Bunn Online Radio Show Archives: Click here to hear show episodes: Ms Resume Help BlogTalk Radio Show (Home)